pbolduc/packer-hyperv/bin/config-file-example/README.md

 ## Requirements

 1. Download and extract [Packer for Windows](https://packer.io/downloads.html)
-2. Set environment variable PACKER_HOME to point to where your Packer.IO environment is.
+2. Set environment variable PACKER_HOME to point to where your Packer.IO executables are.
+3. Copy your ISO to the **iso** folder
+4. (optional) Edit batch file to use your ISO file name and/or PATH
-3. Run packer example batch file using an Administrative command prompt
+5. Run packer example batch file using an Administrative command prompt

 ## Basic Examples